criteo/mesos-term/README.md

 ![authorized users](doc/images/authorizations.png?raw=true "Authorizations")

+For security reasons, it has been decided to not allow admins of an application to spawn a terminal in the case the Mesos task runs as `root` or no user (meaning the user running Mesos, i.e., most probably `root`).
+Only super-admins can debug those containers.

 ## Mesos state caching

 For production Mesos cluster having a few thousands of instances, it might be